-Holy Habits project leader Andrew Roberts introduces you to the Holy Habits course available from The Bible Reading Fellowship.
+Holy Habits project leader Andrew Roberts introduces you to the Holy Habits course available from BRF.
 These flexible, easy-to-use resources will help you and your church to engage with discipleship in a deliberate and exciting way.

 HOLYHABITS in your church

 In Acts 2:42-47 Luke offers us a picture of what it is to be church.
 It is a timeless, trans-cultural picture that is made ever new by the breath of the Spirit.
 According to the preeminent biblical scholar C.K.
 Barrett, Luke deliberately offers his readers this picture ‘order that they might imitate it’ (Acts 1—14, T.&T. Clark, 2004, p.
 160).

 Many have commented that there is nothing essentially new in Holy Habits – and they are right.
 Having said that, the question then is how alive are the habits among us?
 Which are flourishing and which may be neglected?
 Holy Habits is not essentially a policy, programme or strategy, but a way of life and, as such, needs continuous renewal.